-Component 2, Census of Sandpits and Constructed Riverine Islands dictates) and of duration of at least 1/2 hour.
+Component 2, Census of Sandpits and Constructed Riverine Islands Surveys for tern and plover nests at sandpits will be conducted in mid May, mid June, and mid July.
+Observations will be made using binoculars and/or spotting scope at a distance great enough to not cause disturbance of nesting birds (usually > 50 m, but closer or further as terrain dictates) and of duration of at least 1/2 hour.
 The observations will be done from multiple locations to provide complete coverage of the colony.
 In addition to recording the nests found during the survey, the monthly survey will be used to collect information on the number of adults, active nests, chicks, broods, and fledglings.